Brooks Bollinger: Dallas Cowboys

 On September 8, 2008, Bollinger was signed by the Dallas Cowboys after the team waived wide receiver Mike Jefferson.
-Bollinger was listed as the third string quarterback, backing up starter Tony Romo and his backup Brad Johnson.
+Bollinger was listed as the third-string quarterback, backing up starter Tony Romo and his backup Brad Johnson.
 During week 6 of the season, Romo injured a finger on his throwing hand, leaving him out for a few games.
 After some failed performances by the veteran Brad Johnson, Bollinger made his first appearance for the Cowboys in the second half of the week 9 game against the New York Giants.
 Bollinger had only been working with the Cowboys starting line for a week prior to the game.
 With heavy pressure by the Giants defensive line, his first pass play he threw an interception which contributed to one of the Giants touchdowns.
 As the Cowboys offensive line performed terribly, Bollinger was sacked a number of times in his next few drives.
 However, later that quarter and into the start of the 4th quarter, with the Giants letting up and after the removal of several starters, Bollinger subsequently managed to lead a 75-yard scoring drive against the Giant defense, which was ranked 1st in the league at the time.
-He threw his first NFL touchdown as a Cowboy, a soft 9-yard pass to Terrell Owens.
+He threw his first touchdown as a Cowboy, a soft 9-yard pass to Terrell Owens.

 With Romo returning the next game and remaining healthy enough to play, Bollinger did not see any action until week 17 against the Eagles to replace a badly beat up Romo, throwing 1 pass for 8 yards to rookie tight end Martellus Bennett, thus ending the 4th quarter and the season for the Cowboys.
 Bollinger was not re-signed by the Cowboys after the season.